kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 You will be able to complete the following tasks:

-- Task 1: Create a workspace and download a file for the KQL database
+- Task 1: Create a workspace
-- Task 2: Create a KQL database
+- Task 2: Download file for KQL database and create a KQL database
 - Task 3: Use KQL to query the sales table
 - Task 4: Create a Power BI report from a KQL Query set